-A couple of weeks ago I posted on Facebook asking the “been there done that” crowd for your sage advice for infertility newbies.
-What do you wish someone had told you way back at the beginning.
+A few weeks ago, I posted on Facebook asking the “been there done that” crowd for your sage advice for infertility newbies.
+What do you wish someone had told you way back at the beginning?
 Boy, the responses poured in.
-Experience makes us wise and I thank you for being generous with your wisdom!
+Experience makes us wise, and I thank you for being generous with your wisdom!

 Time is of the Essence

-By far the most responses I received had to do with knowing sooner and acting sooner.
+By far, the most responses I received concerned knowing about infertility sooner and acting sooner.

 - As soon as you start thinking about having a child.
 Go to your family doctor and consult with him/her.
 Otherwise, s/he’ll ask you to wait another year or so before referring you for more advanced exams, and you have lost crucial time.